onefrankguy/frankmitchell.org/posts/get-email-when-chef-runs-fail.md

       action :enable
     end

-Just include your `email_handler` cookbook in your base role to start getting email messages about the status of Chef runs.
+Just include your `email-handler` cookbook in your base role to start getting email messages about the status of Chef runs.

 ## Taking things further ##